Et7f3/question_on_stackoverflow/README.md

 I have uploaded the very small exemple project on a [github repository][1]

 I have a school project.
-The specifications says that we can enable or disable a component.
+The specifications say that we can enable or disable a component.

-I came from the c world in wich we can compile c to object and chose the object to link.
+I came from the c world in which we can compile c to object and chose the object to link.
 I try this in OCaml.

-I have two source file with the same function but their effect are different.
+I have two source file with the same function but their effect is different.
-I have two folder on called "on" with implementation and "off" folder with empty body
+I have two folders called "on" with implementation and "off" folder with an empty body

-For the test I have a simple a.ml and a.mli file that only print hello world and b.mli b.ml that call the module a. (so I have on/a.ml and off/a.ml)
+For the test, I have a simple a.ml and a.mli file that only print hello world and b.mli b.ml that call the module a. (so I have on/a.ml and off/a.ml)

 I compile the on version and the off with this command:
 ```
 ocamlc -c -I on on/a.mli on/a.ml -o on/a.cmo
 ```
-then i try to link the C-way
+then I try to link the C-way
 ```
 ocamlc on/a.cmo  b.ml -o on_b.exe
 ```